When it comes to investing, the options are overwhelming.

-And no, a hedge fund is not a piggy bank full of change to save up for a boundary of shrubs around your home.
+And no, a hedge fund isn’t a piggy bank full of change to save up for a boundary of shrubs around your home.
 Hedge fund investors rely on investment portfolio management software to track and manage investment portfolios.

 What is a hedge fund?

-A hedge fund is money pooled together by a partnership of accredited or institutional investors.
-The gathered funds can be invested in a variety of assets, but they often involve some sort of risk management and complicated portfolio construction.
+A hedge fund refers to pooled investments pulled by a partnership of accredited or institutional investors.
+Fund managers invest the accumulated funds in a variety of non-traditional assets for above-average returns.
+Managing these funds involves risk management and complicated portfolio construction.

 When reading that definition above, it sounds as if hedge funds are just like any old investment.
-However, there is a lot that sets them apart.
-Let’s go over the basics of hedge funds to understand what makes them special and appealing to those looking for investment opportunities.
+However, there’s a lot that sets them apart.
+Let’s go over the basics of hedge fund asset management to understand what makes them special and appealing to those looking for investment opportunities.

 Hedge fund basics

-Hedge funds are known as alternative investments, meaning the characteristics of the funds, strategy behind the investment, and regulations overseeing the process set these funds apart from other financial activities.
+Hedge funds are known as alternative investments, meaning the characteristics of the funds, the strategy behind the investment, and the regulations overseeing the process set these funds apart from other financial activities.
 These funds use riskier strategies along and leverage assets while investing in options and futures derivatives.
 The real appeal of hedge funds lies in the reputation of managers who handle hedge fund investing.

 Characteristics of a hedge fund

+- Limited to accredited investors.
 Hedge funds are exclusive.
-Only accredited investors and high-net-worth individuals can partake in a hedge fund.
-This means that anyone with an annual income greater than $200,000 for the past two years, or with a net worth that exceeds $1 million can invest their money in a hedge fund.
-Those individuals are then deemed qualified by the Securities and Exchange Commission (SEC), meaning they recognize that these people can afford the risks associated with hedge funds.
+Only accredited investors and high-net-worth individuals (HNWIs) can partake in a hedge fund.
+These individuals are deemed qualified by the U.S. Securities and Exchange Commission (SEC), meaning they recognize that these people can afford the risks associated with hedge funds.

+- Slightly regulated.
 Because the people involved with the pooled investment are recognized by the SEC on an individual level, the hedge fund itself is not required to register.
-Some funds will register just to give their investors peace of mind, but it is not necessary.
+Some funds will register just to give their investors peace of mind, but it isn’t necessary.
 No matter if they register or not, it is still illegal for hedge funds to violate laws concerning insider trading, fraud, and any other financial regulation.

-Other pooled investments, like mutual funds or exchange-traded funds (ETFs), are limited to putting money towards stocks and bonds, Hedge funds, on the other hand, have more freedom.
+- Provides lots of options.
+Other investments, like mutual funds or exchange-traded funds (ETFs), are limited to putting money towards stocks and bonds, Hedge funds, on the other hand, have more freedom.
 They can invest in anything, including stocks, real estate, and currencies.

-A lot of times, hedge funds will use financial leverage, or borrowed money that is invested, to earn a greater return.
+- Includes leverage.
+A lot of times, hedge funds will use financial leverage, or borrowed money that is invested, for capital growth.

 The fee structure for hedge funds is often called Two and Twenty.
 Investors are charged a 2% management fee, regardless of the performance of the hedge fund.
-Then, they are charged a 20% performance fee, only if the fund exceeds the hurdle rate.
-A hurdle rate is the minimum rate a hedge fund expects to earn on an investment.
+Then, they are charged a 20% performance fee only if the fund exceeds the hurdle rate.
+A hurdle rate is a minimum rate a hedge fund expects to earn on an investment.